hashicorp/packer/website/source/docs/builders/qemu.html.markdown

 }
 </pre>

-The following is a sample CentOS kickstart file you should place in the ttp_files directory with the name centos6-ks.cfg:
+The following is a working CentOS 6.x kickstart file adapted from an unknown source.
+You would place such a file in the http_files directory with the name centos6-ks.cfg:

 <pre class="prettyprint">
 text